-Heavy rains poured down on Terrace runner Brent Webb as he ran with thousands of others in the renowned Boston Marathon today.
+Heavy rains poured down on Terrace runner Brent Webb as he ran with thousands of others in the renowned Boston Marathon on Monday.

 Rains were coupled with cold temperatures between 4-6 degrees and high winds whipped around at 25-28 mph.
 Times Magazine said the gruelling conditions were among the coldest in three decades.